library(igraph)

 sdsm()for large networks.

-Given that there is never a “ground-truth” binary projection, any choice of model is fine as long as it is motivated substantively and not merely because it fits the papers narrative best.
+Given that there is never a “ground-truth” binary projection, any choice of model is at least not inherently wrong as long as it is motivated substantively and not merely because it fits the narrative best.

 To illustrate model fitting in a substantive setting, we use a bill cosponsorship network from the U.S. Senate in 2015 (available in the networkdata package).
 The data form a two-mode network in which one set of nodes represents senators and the other represents bills; a tie between a senator and a bill indicates sponsorship or cosponsorship.
 We are interested in examining the binary one-mode projection onto senators, i.e. a network in which two senators are connected if they sponsored at least one bill together.